 Research suggests that powerful and risky medications like Accutane are most effective for severe acne that has resisted other treatment options since the intensity of Accutane can dry out and irritate the skin enough to cause problems.

 It's unlikely that you need Accutane to get rid of your acne.
-Typically, topical treatments are sufficient enough to significantly improve acne without the assistance of a dermatologist, you just need to find the right treatment.
+Typically, topical treatments are enough to significantly improve acne without the assistance of a dermatologist, you just need to find the right treatment.

 My Acne is Coming Back After Accutane: What to Do

 If you do use Accutane and notice your acne beginning to return, there are many others like you who have had the same experience.
 Acne returning after Accutane is uncommon but possible.
 Men seem to be more likely to experience a relapse of acne symptoms post-Accutane than women.